nettrades/nettrades-platform/TERMS-OF-SERVICE.md

 UNAUTHORISED ACCESS, USE, OR ALTERATION OF YOUR TRANSMISSIONS OR CONTENT.

 ## 4. Indemnification
-You agree to defend, indemnify, and hold harmless NETTRADES AI (PVT) LIMITED and its officers, directors, employees, agents, and affiliates from and against any and all claims, damages, obligations, losses, liabilities, costs, or debt, and expenses (including but not limited to legal fees) arising from:
+You agree to defend, indemnify, and hold harmless NETTRADES and its officers, directors, employees, agents, and affiliates from and against any and all claims, damages, obligations, losses, liabilities, costs, or debt, and expenses (including but not limited to legal fees) arising from: